hminnnn/hminnnn.github.io/_posts/2019-04-30-How to struts to angular and spring.md

 author: HM
 ---

-*Some notes on what I've been doing because one day I'll forget them all.
-I wanna title this __HM BRIEFLY EXPLAINS CONVERTING STRUTS 1.x TO ANGULAR & SPRING MVC__*
+*Some notes on what I've been doing because one day I'll forget.
+This shall be called __HM BRIEFLY EXPLAINS CONVERTING STRUTS 1.x TO ANGULAR & SPRING MVC__*

 Inside the WEB-INF folder there will be a